Muirfield/pocketmine-plugins/GrabBag/README.md

   * Added the ability to teleport with a Compass.
   * added seearmor, seeinv and get
   * Improved the way how modules.yml is updated
+  * added shield command
+  * added noexplosion module
-  * removed un-used old code.
+  * removed un-used old code/re-organized code.
 * 1.0.0 : First public release

 Copyright